WasmEdge/WasmEdge/docs/book/en/src/cli/wasmedge_compile.md

 # `wasmedge compile` CLI

+> *This part has moved to <https://wasmedge.org/docs/develop/build-and-run/aot>.
+Please use our new docs.*

 After [installation](../quick_start/install.md), users can execute the `wasmedge compile` command.

 The usage of the `wasmedge compile` command will be: